Truck fit guide / Midsize truck

 Why a Kimbo works on a Chevy Colorado.

 The 2nd Gen Colorado (2015–2022) put GM back into a midsize truck segment they'd ceded to Toyota for a decade, and the platform has aged well.
 Solid frame, predictable suspension, and a bed geometry that the Kimbo 6 was designed for.
-The 3rd Gen (2023+) refreshed the truck with a wider stance and stronger turbocharged 4-cylinder — same Kimbo fit story, slightly more capability under the hood.
+The 3rd Gen (2023+) refreshed the truck with a wider stance and stronger turbocharged 4-cylinder, same Kimbo fit story, slightly more capability under the hood.

 Trim matters more on the Colorado than on most midsize trucks.
-Work trim and Z71 sit at the higher end of the payload range (around 1,500–1,610 lb) — that's the meat of the Kimbo install zone.
+Work trim and Z71 sit at the higher end of the payload range (around 1,500–1,610 lb).
+That's the meat of the Kimbo install zone.
 ZR2 (the off-road performance trim) sits taller on Multimatic shocks and trades some payload for articulation.
 It still fits the Kimbo 6, but you'll want jack-bracket extensions and airbags become non-negotiable.

-Mechanically the Colorado is the GMC Canyon's twin — same frame, same suspension, same bed.
+Mechanically the Colorado is the GMC Canyon's twin, same frame, same suspension, same bed.
 If you're cross-shopping the two, our fit advice is identical.
 Pick the trim package and dealer experience that's right for you; the Kimbo install doesn't care which badge is on the tailgate.

 By generation